 When the summer starts to heat up, often your pool will do the same thing.
 I have heard of people buying blocks of ice to drop in their pool to try and get the temperature to a more refreshing level.
 But now we are living in an age of wonderful things and you have the option of heating – and cooling – your new San Juan Fiberglass pool.

-When you are designing your new San Juan Fiberglass pool from ABLE Installations, ask your sales rep about heating and cooling heat pumps.
-With the new designs available now, you just set the pool heater to the temperature you would like, and the system will keep it within two degrees of your setpoint.
+When you are designing your new San Juan Fiberglass pool from Able Pools and Spas, ask me about heating and cooling heat pumps.
+With the new designs available now, you just set the pool heater to the temperature you would like, and the system will keep it within two degrees of your set point.
 If you set the temperature to 88 degrees, and the pool temperature rises to 90, the system will reverse itself and go into “cool” mode and lower the temperature back to 88 degrees.
 Conversely if the temperature cools down to 86 degrees, the heater system will engage and warm the water back up to 88 degrees.

 Pool heaters are not for everyone, just because some people don’t care what the pool temperature might be – especially those little 12 year olds with the blue lips shivering as they tell you, “no Mom – I’m not cccccooold.”
 But if you are a grown up, and want to spend more time in your swimming pool, or perhaps enjoying your refreshing swimming pool more, consider the new heat/cool system – it’s cool – well actually its hot – warm – and cool ……. you get it.